Tea-n-Tech/professional-python/7-unit-testing/README.md

 ## Pre-Commit Hook

-Also don't forget to add the tests to the pre-commit hook in `.pre-commit-config.yaml`.
+Don't forget to add the tests to the pre-commit hook in `.pre-commit-config.yaml`.

 ```yaml